ALPOLIC® Celebrates 20 Years of U.S. Manufacturing

 “We're proud to mark our 20th year of operation within the United States,” said MPCA President Ike Kakikura.
 “During that time our significance in the industry and within Mitsubishi has grown tremendously.
 Having a strong manufacturing and distribution presence in North America has been a smart strategy and a wise investment.”

 Throughout its 20-year history, ALPOLIC’s state-of-the-art Chesapeake plant has grown and evolved, playing a major role in helping ALPOLIC maintain its global leadership position.
-Mitsubishi’s ongoing, multimillion-dollar investment in the plant has included major upgrades in 2005 (new coil coating head), 2007 (new equipment for manufacturing fire-retardant materials), 2009 (updated coil coating line), and 2010 (new equipment for material separation and recycling).
+Mitsubishi’s ongoing, multimillion-dollar investment in the plant has included major upgrades in 2005 (new coil coating head), 2007 (new equipment for manufacturing fire-resistant materials), 2009 (updated coil coating line), and 2010 (new equipment for material separation and recycling).

 Light, flexible and durable, ALPOLIC panels manufactured in Chesapeake and Japan have broadened architectural horizons and inspired new aesthetic and functional achievement in building design around the globe.
 With popular product lines that include solid colors, metallic, natural metals, timber, stone and anodized, the company offers the widest selection of colors, textures and finishes available.